 When we exchange data with peers on the decentralized web, we depend on content addressing (as opposed to the location addressing of the centralized web) to securely locate and identify data.
-If you haven't yet done so, please check out our Decentralized Data Structures tutorial to learn about the basics of important decentralized web concepts like content addressing, cryptographic hashing, content identifiers (CIDs), and sharing with peers.
+If you haven't yet done so, please check out our Content Adddressing on the Decentralized Web tutorial to learn about the basics of important decentralized web concepts like content addressing, cryptographic hashing, content identifiers (CIDs), and sharing with peers.
 In this tutorial we'll dig deep into the anatomy of CIDs, which are constructed from a variety of self-describing values defined by the Multiformats project.

 The CID specification, which originated in IPFS, now lives in Multiformats and supports a broad range of projects including IPFS, IPLD, libp2p, and Filecoin.
 Although we'll share some IPFS examples throughout our lessons, this tutorial is about the anatomy of the CID itself, which is used by each of these distributed information systems as the core identifier to reference content.